-Rear admiral's mode: The player can put any divisions in his force on manual or AI control as long as they are within sight of the force flagship.
+Rear admiral's mode: The player can put any divisions in his force on manual or Al control as long as they are within sight of the force flagship.
 The player can give target orders to divisions.
 Victory points will be reduced by 10%.

-Captain's mode: The player can put any divisions in his force on manual or AI control.
+Captain's mode: The player can put any divisions in his force on manual or Al control.
 The player can give target orders to divisions or ships.
-Divisions and ships will not go astray at night or in bad visibility.
 Victory points will be reduced by 20%.